Go Inside Las Vegas Raiders Training Camp & Watch Video of Today's Practice

 COSTA MESA, Cal.—The Las Vegas Raiders have come to California, Costa Mesa, specifically for training camp, and as always, where the Silver and Black go, so do we.

-The pads will be on tomorrow for the first time during the 2024 NFL Training Camp; today, we offer three incredible videos from practice that you won't want to miss.
+The pads came on on today for the first time during the 2024 NFL Training Camp; today, we offer incredible video from practice that you won't want to miss.

 The Raiders are fortunate to have Antonio Pierce as their head coach.
 Here is a partial transcript of his most recent press conference.